TRANSFORMATIVE INNOVATION POLICY CONSORTIUM

 When you attend Part I, you will be invited to sign up for Part II, an optional immersion in the Future Literacy Lab methodology over two days.

-(Dates pending) In Part II, we will take part in a Futures Literacy Laboratory, a learning method developed by UNESCO to apply action-learning, collective intelligence, and creativity heuristics to anticipatory thinking.
-The Laboratory will consist of two highly participatory engagements, taking place over two days in October.
+In Part II, we will take part in a Futures Literacy Laboratory, a learning method developed by UNESCO to apply action-learning, collective intelligence, and creativity heuristics to anticipatory thinking.
+The Laboratory will consist of two highly participatory engagements, taking place over two days in November.
 Places for Part II will be limited.

 29 Nov – 3 Dec Part III: Using Futures Literacy in TIP